-Residential rental property operating expenses
+Residential property operating expenses

-Residential incurred \$0.8 million of rental property operating expenses for the year ended December 31, 2013.
-We expect Residential to incur increasing residential rental property operating expenses upon converting its mortgage loans to and owning residential rental properties.
-Residential's rental property operating expenses will be dependent primarily on residential property taxes and insurance, property management fees and repair and maintenance expenditures.
+Residential incurred \$26.0 million of residential property operating expenses for the year ended December 31, 2014 compared to \$0.8 million for the year ended December 31, 2013.
+Residential expects to incur increasing residential property operating expenses as it converts more mortgage loans to, and owns more residential properties.
+Residential's residential property operating expenses will be dependent primarily on residential property taxes and insurance, property management fees and repair and maintenance expenditures.